I Want to Bid, What Do I Do?

 All procurement exercises are different so ensure you fully read (and reread) the procurement exercise documents to understand:

-• What requirements you have to meet and when?
+• what requirements you have to meet and when?

-• What documents you need to complete, and in which format, to bid?
+• what documents you need to complete, and in which format, to bid?

-• Are supplier days, site visits and/or presentations included in the process?
+• are supplier days, site visits and/or presentations included in the process?

 Some Contract Notices include the estimated budget for the contract: use this information to help you decide if your organisation should bid or not.